-Despite the importance of a precise determination of λ , the SM prediction for this coupling is still far from being tested, since all precision observables show a very mild dependence on it.
-Constraints can be derived from perturbative unitarity arguments, but also in these cases they are quite weak, spanning up to five times the SM predicted value.
-For a direct determination of this coupling, the challenging measurement of di-Higgs boson production at colliders is needed.
+Despite the importance of a precise determination of λ , the SM prediction for this coupling is still far from being tested, since all precision observables show only a mild dependence on it.
+Constraints can be derived from perturbative unitarity arguments, but also in these cases, they are quite weak, spanning up to five times the SM predicted value.
+For a more precise determination of this coupling, the challenging measurement of Higgs boson pair production at colliders is needed.

-The target of the present work is to summarise the present theoretical and experimental status of the di-Higgs boson production searches, and of the direct and indirect constraints on the self-coupling λ , with the wish to serve as a useful guide for the next years.
-The work has started as the proceedings of the Di-Higgs workshop at Colliders, that was held at Fermilab from the 4th to the 9th of September 2018, but it went beyond the topics discussed at that workshop and included further developments.
-The editors would like to thank all contributors, the ATLAS and CMS collaborations and the Higgs cross section working group for supporting the editing of this white paper and for providing many useful inputs and advises, and in particular Michael Peskin for his careful review of the manuscript and his substantial contribution to the overall shaping of this work.
+The target of the present work is to summarise the present theoretical and experimental status of the di-Higgs boson production searches, and of the constraints on the self-coupling λ arising from double and single Higgs production measurements at hadron and lepton colliders.
+The work has started as the proceedings of the Di-Higgs workshop at Colliders, which was held at Fermilab from the 4th to the 9th of September 2018.
+However, it went beyond the topics discussed at that workshop and included further developments.
+The editors would like to thank all contributors, the ATLAS and CMS collaborations and the Higgs cross section working group for supporting the editing of this white paper and for providing useful inputs and advice, and in particular Michael Peskin for his careful review of the manuscript and his substantial contribution to the overall shaping of this work.